komal535/APM-/README.md

 # APM-
-our APM folder to auto instrument on ROR AND React app
+our APM folder to Manual instrument on ROR AND React app